winstonjo/academicPortfolio/_pages/about.md

 👋 Hello!
 I'm Winston Jo.

 🎓 **Bachelor in Computer Science**
-I am graduating this Fall with a degree in Computer Science, where I have developed a strong foundation in software development, algorithms, and data structures.
+Recently just graduated Weber State University with a degree in Computer Science, where I have developed a strong foundation in software development, algorithms, and data structures.
 My academic journey fueled my passion for technology and solidified my path as a programmer.

 💻 **Programming Enthusiast**
 Coding isn't just a job for me—it's a passion.
 I love exploring different languages, frameworks, and tools to solve complex problems and bring creative ideas to life.
 Whether it's building a robust backend or designing an intuitive frontend, I'm always up for a challenge.